ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 ```

 {% hint style="info" %}
-In case of a regression introduced in Production after the upgrade, a rollback to your previous liana version 7 is the fastest way to restore your admin panel.
+In case of a regression introduced in Production after the upgrade, a rollback to your previous agent version 7 is the fastest way to restore your admin panel.
 {% endhint %}

 ## Breaking changes